dr0l3/grouper/README.md

 The application uses the [sbt-web-scalajs](https://github.com/vmunier/sbt-web-scalajs) sbt plugin and the [scalajs-scripts](https://github.com/vmunier/scalajs-scripts) library.

 ## Other

-The setup is heavily inspired by [akka-http-with-scalajs-example](https://github.com/vmunier/akka-http-with-scalajs-example).
+The setup is heavily inspired by [akka-http-with-scalajs-example](https://github.com/vmunier/akka-http-with-scalajs-example) and [scalajs-spa-tutorial](https://github.com/ochrons/scalajs-spa-tutorial).